oz/cyprio.net/about.md

 Acquisition Syndrome.

-I am by no mean a professional or an artist, but photography is a good way for me to get me out of my comfort zone.
+I am by no mean a professional or an artist, but photography is a good way to get out of my comfort zone.
 It has allowed me to meet incredible people.
-Finally, shooting film rather than only digital is part of a collection of details and setups that make my brain happier.
+Finally, shooting film rather than digital is part of a collection of details and setups that make my brain happier.
 Which is a good reason to keep using film as long as they sell it.

 [onabags]: https://www.onabags.com/
 [dlux]: https://en.wikipedia.org/wiki/Panasonic_Lumix_DMC-LX3#Leica_D-Lux_4